software-mansion/starknet.py/docs/migration_guide.rst

 .. note::

     In the future versions default value of ``supported_tx_version`` will be changed to 1.
-This will happen when the old account is deprecated.
+This will happen when transaction version = 0 is removed.

 Deprecated Features
 -------------------